araffin/srl-zoo/README.md

 python train.py --data-folder data/path/to/dataset
 ```

-In case of `--multi-view` enabled make sure you set the global variable N_CHANNELS in file `preprocess.py` to 6
-if `--model-type` is custom_cnn ( 9 if `triplet_cnn`).

 ## Multiple Cameras

 ### Stacked Observations

-Using the `custom_cnn` architecture, it is possible to pass pairs of images from different views stacked along the channels' dimension i.e of dim (224,224,6).
+Using the `custom_cnn` and `mlp` architecture, it is possible to pass pairs of images from different views stacked along the channels' dimension i.e of dim (224,224,6).

-To use this functionality to perform state representation learning with priors, enable `--multi-view` (see usage of script train.py),
+To use this functionality to perform state representation learning, enable `--multi-view` (see usage of script train.py),
-and set the global variable N_CHANNELS in file `preprocess.py` to 6.
+and use a dataset generated for the purpose.

 ### Triplets of Observations

-Using the `triplet_cnn` architecture, it is possible to learn representation of states using a dataset of triplets, i.e tuples made of an anchor, a positive and a negative observation.
+Similarly, it is possible to learn representation of states using a dataset of triplets, i.e tuples made of an anchor, a positive and a negative observation.

 The anchor and the positive observation are views of the scene at the same time step, but from different cameras.

 The negative example is an image from the same camera as the anchor but at a different time step selected randomly among images in the same record.

-In our case the TCN-like architecture is made of a pre-trained ResNet with an extra fully connected layer (embedding).
+In our case, to use the TCN-like architecture is made of a pre-trained ResNet with an extra fully connected layer (embedding).

-To use this functionality also enable `--multi-view`, preferably `--no-priors` (see usage of script train.py),
+To use this functionality also enable `--multi-view`, and use a dataset generated for the purpose.
-and set the global variable N_CHANNELS in file `preprocess.py` to 9 for training (3 otherwise).

 Related papers:
 - "Time-Contrastive Networks: Self-Supervised Learning from Video" (P. Sermanet et al., 2017), paper: [https://arxiv.org/abs/1704.06888](https://arxiv.org/abs/1704.06888)